Associate Professor of Psychology, Neuroscience, and Biology

-Annaliese Beery is a member of the Psychology Department, the Biology Department, and the Neuroscience Program, and she aspires to integrate ecological, evolutionary, and neuroscience perspectives in her work.
-Her primary research is focused on the neurobiological mechanisms supporting life in social groups—using diverse species to assess the universality of specific underlying pathways.
-Her lab also investigates how early life experience/exposures alter the development of adult affect and behavior.
+Annaliese Beery studies the brain basis of behavior, integrating ecological, evolutionary and neuroscience perspectives in her work.
+Her primary research is focused on the neurobiological mechanisms supporting "sociality", a.k.a. life in social groups—using diverse species to assess the universality of specific underlying pathways.
+She also studies sex bias in the use of female and male research subjects, and a handful of other topics.
 She is the recipient of grants from the National Institute of Mental Health, the National Science Foundation, and other organizations.

-Professor Beery received a doctorate in neuroscience from the University of California, Berkeley, in 2008 and conducted postdoctoral research as a Robert Wood Johnson Health & Society Scholar at UCSF and UC Berkeley before joining the Smith faculty.
-She was an undergraduate at Caltech and Williams College, and spent six years as a software engineer and high school teacher between college and graduate school.
+Beery received a doctorate in neuroscience from the University of California, Berkeley, and conducted postdoctoral research as a Robert Wood Johnson Health & Society Scholar at UCSF and UC Berkeley before joining the Smith faculty.
+She spent her undergraduate years at Caltech and Williams College, and worked as a software engineer and high school teacher for several years between college and graduate school.

 [For a complete list including primary research articles, see Google Scholar]

 Beery AK (2019).
 Frank Beach award winner: Neuroendocrinology of group living.
 Hormones and Behavior.
 107: 67-75.

 Lee NS, Beery AK (2019).
 Neural circuits underlying rodent sociality: a comparative approach.
 Current Topics in Behavioral Neuroscience.

 Beery AK.
 (2018) Inclusion of females does not increase variability in rodent research studies.
 Current Opinion in Behavioral Sciences.
 23: 143-149.